musevlt/mpdaf/CoreLib/source/user_manual_pixtable.rst

 :func:`mpdaf.drs.PixTable.write <mpdaf.drs.PixTable.write>` saves the pixtable in a FITS file.

-:func:`mpdaf.drs.PixTable.extract <mpdaf.drs.PixTable.extract>` extracts a subset of a pixtable.

 :func:`mpdaf.drs.PixTable.reconstruct_det_image <mpdaf.drs.PixTable.reconstruct_det_image>` reconstructs the image on the detector from the pixtable.

 :func:`mpdaf.drs.PixTable.reconstruct_det_waveimage <mpdaf.drs.PixTable.reconstruct_det_waveimage>` reconstructs the image of wavelength values on the detector from the pixtable.